d3x0r/JSON6/README.md

 ### Arrays

-- Arrays can have trailing commas; which will add an additional undefined at the end of the array.
+- Arrays can have trailing commas.

 - (**JSON6**) Arrays can have comma ( ['test',,,'one'] ), which will result with undefined values in the empty places.